-SCIENCE, TECHNOLOGY, AND SOCIETY IIntercollegiate Program Coordinator: Associate Professor Marianne De Laet (HMC) Scripps Professors Chen, Greene Assistant Professor Wernimont Science, Technology and Society (STS) is an interdisciplinary field that studies (1) the conditions under which the production, distribution, and utilization of scientific knowledge and technological systems occur, and (2) the consequences of these activities upon different groups of people.
+SCIENCE, TECHNOLOGY, AND SOCIETY

+Intercollegiate Program Coordinator: Professor Richard Worthington (PO) Scripps Professors Greene Assistant Professor Wernimont

+Science, Technology and Society (STS) is an interdisciplinary field that studies (1) the conditions under which the production, distribution, and utilization of scientific knowledge and technological systems occur, and (2) the consequences of these activities upon different groups of people.
 The disciplines out of which STS emerged were the history and philosophy of science and technology, science and technology policy studies, and sociology, and these origins shape the primary modes of analysis in STS.
 More recently, anthropology, literary studies, and cultural history have all left their mark in fundamental ways on STS.
 The intercollegiate program brings together courses taught in a variety of departments.
-It is divided into three principal areas: history of science and technology, philosophy of science; and political, cultural, and social perspectives on science and technology.
+It is divided into three principal areas: history of science and technology; philosophy of science; and political, cultural, and social perspectives on science and technology.
 The latter covers such topics as national science policy, how science and technology affect people, and how computers affect society, as well as more specific subjects such as the Internet, pollution, and genetic engineering.

 Students majoring in STS are well prepared to pursue graduate study in related fields and also have a solid foundation for work as science journalists, policy researchers and advisers, science educators, and advocates of change around issues such as gender and science, renewable energy, and the social effects of the information revolution.
 In addition, STS is an excellent academic background for students intending to pursue careers in medicine, law, business, and education.

-Scripps students interested in the STS major must have a Scripps faculty adviser, normally from a related social science, mathematics, philosophy, or natural science.
-In addition, STS students should contact the STS Program Coordinator, Marianne deLaet (HMC).
+Scripps students interested in the STS major must have a Scripps faculty adviser, normally from a related social science, mathematics, literature, philosophy, or natural science.
+In addition, STS students should contact the STS Program Coordinator, Richard Worthington (PO).
 These advisers will assist the student to establish a meaningful focus within her STS major and to choose appropriate courses.
 They will help to ensure that she has the required courses and general preparation for her place in the senior seminar, as well as help the student to secure the necessary readers for her senior thesis.

-Requirements for the Major 1.
-Four "science and technology practice" courses (science and/or engineering) - a. one semester of mathematics at the level of first-semester calculus or higher.
-This requirement may be filled by a comparably advanced course in statistics or principles of computing. - b. one semester of a laboratory science - c. three of the courses must be in 1 field, count toward a major in that field, or be pre-requisites to courses that count toward a major in that field. - 2.
-Four "context and theory" courses - a. two historical studies courses from STS 80, 81, 82 - b. one philosophy of science course from PHIL 103 or 104 - c. one "social science approaches" course from STS 1, STS100, POLI 139, or HM ANTH 111 - 3.
-Three "concentration" courses STS cross-listed courses that relate to the student's focus in science and/or engineering practice, selected with approval of the advisor.
-One of these courses may be replaced with a senior thesis 4.
-STS 191, Senior Integrative Seminar (senior exercise) STS Courses at Scripps Anthropology 121.
+- 1. Four "science and technology practice" courses (science and/or engineering) - a. one semester of mathematics at the level of first-semester calculus or higher.
+This requirement may be filled by a comparably advanced course in statistics or principles of computing. - b. one semester of a laboratory science - c. three of the courses must be in 1 field, count toward a major in that field, or be pre-requisites to courses that count toward a major in that field.

+- 2. Four "context and theory" courses - a. two historical studies courses from STS 80, 81, 82 - b. one philosophy of science course from PHIL 103 or 104 - c. one "social science approaches" course from STS 1, STS100, POLI 139, or HM ANTH 111 - 3.
+Two "concentration" courses

+STS cross-listed courses that relate to the student's focus in science and/or engineering practice, selected with approval of the advisor.

+- 4. STS 190, Senior Integrative Seminar (senior exercise) - 5.
+STS 191, Senior Thesis

+STS Courses at Scripps

+Anthropology 121.
 Science, Medicine, and Technology.
-N. Chen.
+Staff.
 For description, see Anthropology.
 English 121.
 Milton's "Dark Materials": Nature, Knowledge, and Creation.
 For description, see English.
 J. Wernimont.

 English 129.
 Possible Worlds: Literature, Science, and Games.
 For description, see English.
 J. Wernimont.

 HMSC 148.
 Sleep: Science, Poetry, Psychology, Sociology.
 G. Greene.
 For description, see Humanities Major: Interdisciplinary Studies in Culture.

+Philosophy 113.
+Early Modern Philosophy: The Rationalists.
+P. Easton.

 STS 191.
 Senior Thesis.
 Staff.

 STS 199.
 Independent Study: Reading and Research.
+Staff

-Staff STS Courses at Harvey Mudd:
+STS Courses at Harvey Mudd: